Cloves Campbell Jr.

 Cloves Campbell Jr. was a member of the Arizona House of Representatives from 2003 through 2011.
 A Democrat, he was first elected to the House in November 2006, and was re-elected in 2008.
-His second attempt at re-election was unsuccessful, when he lost to Ruben Gallego and Catherine H. Miranda in the 2010 Democratic primary.
+He lost re-election after losing to Ruben Gallego and Catherine H. Miranda in the 2010 Democratic primary.
 Campbell is the son of Cloves Campbell Sr. and the publisher of the Arizona Informant.